About

 About Brown University

-Brown University is a private research university in Providence, RI, known for its open curriculum, ivy league, and strong research focus.
+Brown University is a private research university in Providence, RI, known for its open curriculum, Ivy League membership, and strong research focus.
 With an acceptance rate of 5%, Brown is one of the most selective colleges in the United States, typically enrolling around 1,717 students each year.
-Brown is test optional; students who submit scores are typically admitted with SATs between 1510–1560, though many competitive applicants choose not to submit.
+Admitted students typically score between 1510–1560 on the SAT and 34–35 on the ACT.
 Brown meets 100% of demonstrated financial need and has replaced loans with grants; for families earning under $60,000, the net cost is often $0.

 Admissions